Version 5 Manual

 Because of the performance enhancements offered by PingPlotter, it's unlikely that this option needs to be changed.
 If it's set too low, it can cause misleading data to be generated.

 This can be an interesting number to manipulate.
 It's really meant for "advanced" users, so you don't NEED to change it.

 PingPlotter sends out multiple packets at the same time and times everything at once.
 Actually, it leaves a tiny interval between each packet so as not to completely saturate your bandwidth when it sends out 30 packets.
 This time interval is adjusted by this parameter.
 Most of the time, 25ms is good.
 This falls within realm of what a 28.8 modem can perform.
 If you've adjusted your packet size, or your connection to the internet is really slow, you might want to crank this number up a little.
 If you have just oodles of bandwidth, you can crank it down a little.
 Be aware that a too-small number can adversely affect your data.

 The Packet Size can make a considerable difference in latency performance.
 Normally, you want to use a relatively small number here.
-The default is 56 bytes, but in some cases you might need to lower this (especially on TCP port 80 packets, which sometimes get dropped unless they are 40 bytes).
-1500 is lot of data, and should be used with great care.
+The default is 56 bytes, but in some cases, you might need to lower this (especially on TCP port 80 packets, which sometimes get dropped unless they are 40 bytes).
+1500 is a lot of data and should be used with great care.
 A 1500 byte packet means PingPlotter will be sending out 30-50 K per second worth of data, which can cause its own problems (and makes measuring latency more challenging).